-From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Goal 4: Describe prenatal development.
+From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses"

+Learning Objective 4: Describe prenatal development, including environmental influences.

 As students may think they have prenatal development and pregnancy knowledge mastered by the end of this chapter, we offer an opportunity to test their knowledge in class using an online quiz.
 This activity is useful at the end of material on fetal growth.